 - If a man has an adequate level of testosterone in sperm test results*

 - If he has had testosterone levels corrected for at least four months and remains azoospermic

 Sperm is found approximately 70% of the time in the microTESE procedure.

 MicroTESE Instead of Biopsy

-For men with non-obstructive azoospermia, we typically do not recommend fine needle aspiration or biopsy prior to microTESE as many studies have shown that microTESE yields the highest sperm retrieval rate and causes the least amount of damage to the testis.
-If all of the sperm from the first microTESE are used in subsequent in vitro fertilization attempts, repeat microTESE procedures are possible.
+For men with non-obstructive azoospermia, we do not recommend fine needle aspiration or biopsy before to microTESE because many studies have shown that microTESE yields the highest sperm retrieval rate and causes the least amount of damage to the testis.
+If all of the sperm from the first microTESE are used in in-vitro fertilization attempts, repeat microTESE procedures are possible.
 However, if the first microTESE is unsuccessful, repeat procedures result in only a 7–10% success rate.

 TESE – Testicular Sperm Extraction